-Nico Keyaerts is working since 2018 at the EU Agency for the Cooperation of Energy Regulators in the Infrastructure, Gas and Retail Department, covering electricity and gas infrastructure (TEN-E, TYNDP, scenarios, PCIs, electricity tariffs, investment incentives) and gas markets (capacity allocation and congestion management, gas tariffs).
+Nico Keyaerts is working since 2018 at the EU Agency for the Cooperation of Energy Regulators and currently leads the team that handles energy retail markets and electricity network tariffs.
+Before he covered electricity and gas infrastructure (TEN-E, TYNDP, scenarios, PCIs, electricity tariffs, investment incentives) and gas markets (capacity allocation and congestion management, gas tariffs).
 He is a former Research Fellow at the Florence School of Regulation, hosted at the European University Institute in Florence, Italy and at the Vlerick Business School, Belgium.
 His research mainly focused on policy and regulatory aspects of energy transmission infrastructure, bridging industry practice and academic knowledge.
 Nico holds a PhD in Mechanical Engineering and a Master in Business Engineering, both from KU Leuven in Belgium.